simeydotme/hover-tilt/README.md

 # Svelte Hover Tilt

-A beautiful hover tilt effect component for Svelte 5, available as both a Svelte component and web component.
+A beautiful hover tilt effect component for Svelte 5, available as both a Svelte Component and Web Component.

 ## Features

-- **Svelte 5 Component** - Native Svelte component with full TypeScript support
+- **Svelte 5 Component** - Native Svelte Component with full TypeScript support
 - **Web Component** - Use it in any framework or vanilla HTML
 - **Spring Animations** - Smooth, physics-based animations using Svelte's spring store
 - **Customizable** - Extensive props for tilt, scale, glare, shadow, and more